Our Program

 Triumph developed Box Elder County’s first Rugby Program, which is a part of Utah Youth Rugby Association and USA Rugby.
 The team is comprised of Triumph students and youth in Box Elder County.
 Rugby is a good outlet for students to relieve stress, anxiety, depression and anger management.
 They also learn hard work, teamwork, brotherhood, patience, and humility.

 The Triumph Alaska Adventures in the summer is the highlight of these activities.
 Most of the adventure will take place on the Kenai Peninsula, fishing in the Kenai River and the Pacific Ocean.
-Activities include:
+Activities include: Fishing, Hiking and Sightseeing.

 Admission

 Admission to the Triumph Observation & Assessment (O&A) Program is 45 days and will be limited to 20 residents.
 Individual entry dates are scheduled on a rotation admissions basis.
 Families can submit an application by contacting our Director of Admissions, Brenda McDowell, at 435-494-1740 or by email at brenda@triumphyouthservices.com.
+Or complete our online application.
 A non-refundable deposit of $2,500 is required to reserve an entry date.
 Residents are expected to complete the entire 45 days of the program in order to qualify for admission to our residential program.

 Licensing/Accreditation